Reading time: 8 minutes

 > Other noticeable observations (parakeratosis, neutrophilic abscess, …)

 – Genes expression by qPCR on tissue extracts

 – Specific stainings and imaging IHC or IF on request (in partnership)

 – Specific imaging MALDI/MS on request (in partnership)

-Preclinical animal models of Psoriasis are used to study the underlying mechanisms of the disease and to test potential treatments before they are evaluated in clinical trials involving humans.
+Preclinical animal models of atopic dermatitis are used to study the underlying mechanisms of the disease and to test potential treatments before they are evaluated in clinical trials involving humans.

 This IL-23 induced mouse model is a 1st intention model, fast and reproducible validated, with anti-inflammatory compounds as reference drugs.

-8 to 10 animals per group are generally sufficient to underline anti-psoriasis effect of new therapeutics (based on difference about 25 to 30%).
+8 to 10 animals per group are generally sufficient to underline anti-AD effect of new therapeutics (based on difference about 25 to 30%).

-By using this model, researchers can gain a better understanding and investigate potential anti-psoriasis therapies.
+By using this model, researchers can gain a better understanding and investigate potential anti-AD therapies.